olli-suoniemi/FlashCardApp/README.md

 ---

-The app can be tested online in [here](https://learning-flashcardapp.herokuapp.com/)
+The app can be tested online in [here](https://flashcardapplication.fly.dev/)

 ---

 <h2> Local testing </h2>

-Use the database table statements below to create needed tables to run the program.
-Also remember to insert your database credentials.
+Use the db commands below to create the needed tables to run the program.
+Then create a .env file and insert your database url into a DATABASE_URL variable.

 In order to run the program locally you have to install Deno.
-[Installation guidelines for Deno](https://deno.land/manual/getting_started/installation). <br>Use version 1.11.5.
-You can set it by command: <code> deno upgrade --version 1.11.5 </code><br>
+[Installation guidelines for Deno](https://deno.land/manual/getting_started/installation).

 ---